wplib/wp-composer-dependencies/README.md

 ## Searching
-You can search for available plugins or themes or other WordPress-related dependencies at:
+You can search for available plugins or themes or other WordPress-related dependencies that we are hosting in **this** repository here:

 - https://wplib.github.io/wp-composer-dependencies/